DBO65/Bazaar/README.md

 - [Features](#features)

 # Mission Statement
-The core vision for Bazaar is to create a safe and reliable online marketplace for UF students to buy, sell, rent and trade items and/or services.
+The core vision for Bazaar is to create a safe and reliable online marketplace for UF students to buy, sell, rent, and trade items and/or services.
 The driving reason behind this is to mitigate scamming and unsatisfactory deals as much as possible.
 Bazaar also knows most college students are not liquid in cash and so want to offer them a way to still get the item/services they desire by facilitating bartering betweens users on the app.

 Bazaar also aims to be as easily accessible and the experience of using Bazaar to be as easy and user friendly as possible.
 Striving to foster a trusted and supportive community where students can engage with one another, exchange goods and services, and support their peers.